launchdarkly-labs/ld-flag-health-check/IMPROVEMENTS.md

   - Queue requests intelligently
   - Show rate limit status to users
 - **Implementation**: Use a rate limiting library or custom middleware
+- **Status**: ✅ Implemented with RateLimiter class tracking global and route limits, intelligent throttling with wait logic, exponential backoff in retry utility, rate limit status display in UI with color-coded indicators (good/warning/danger), and integration across all API routes

 ### 2.2 Caching
 - **Current State**: Every request hits the LaunchDarkly API